Gregorij Rožman

 Gregorij Rožman (9 March 1883 – 16 November 1959) was a Slovenian Roman Catholic prelate.
 Between 1930 and 1959, he served as bishop of the Diocese of Ljubljana.
 He may be best-remembered for his controversial role during World War II.
 Rožman was an ardent anti-communist and opposed the Liberation Front of the Slovene People and the Partisan forces because they were led by the Communist Party.
-He established relations with both the fascist and Nazi occupying powers, issued proclamations of support for the occupying authorities, and supported armed collaborationist forces organized by the fascist and Nazi occupiers.
+He established relations with both the Fascist and Nazi powers, issued proclamations of support for the Axis authorities, and supported armed collaborationist forces organized by the Fascist and Nazi authorities.
 The Yugoslav communist government convicted him in absentia in August 1946 of treason for collaborating with the Nazis against the Yugoslav resistance.
 In 2009, his conviction was annulled on procedural grounds.

 During the communist period, official historiography portrayed Rožman as a Nazi collaborator.
 Western historians, including Jozo Tomasevich and Gregor Kranjc have also, more recently, described Rožman as a collaborator, based on his proclamations and actions during the war.
 The Roman Catholic Church in Slovenia has been actively campaigning for his rehabilitation, claiming his actions were motivated solely to minimize the number of Slovenian casualties during the war.
 (Note: Statements, such as that he thought "...
 [U]rgently necessary for Slovene Home Guard to have more priests-curates than is customary for an ordinary army", because he believed it was necessary to maintain fighting spirit in volunteers by emphasizing the moral ideals of struggle against the communist revolution, are by them considered as proof that he acknowledged the Home Guard a military force in a religious war against communism.)